grafana/grafana-plugin-examples/examples/panel-datalinks/README.md

 Use panel plugins when you want to do things like visualize data returned by data source queries, navigate between dashboards, or control external systems (such as smart home devices).

-## Getting started
+## Get started

 ### Frontend

-1. Install dependencies
+1. Install dependencies:

    ```bash
    yarn install
    ```

-2. Build plugin in development mode or run in watch mode
+2. Build plugin in development mode or run in watch mode:

    ```bash
    yarn dev